Next Stop, Australia!

 Travelling the east coast of Australia by bus is a cost-effective way of getting around and meeting other backpackers, especially if travelling solo.
 Bus companies like Oz Experience, Greyhound and Premier have a hop-on hop-off bus passes (much like how the hop-on hop-off works in New Zealand), where you can travel between the main tourist hot spots.
 However, the most popular way to travel around Australia by bus is to use bus tours, see below for more details.

 Travel Australia by Campervan

 Renting or buying a campervan with a group of mates (the most cost-effective way to do it) is a way of exploring what you want when you want.
 You can use campgrounds, holiday parks and hostel’s ‘park up’ facilities to save a bit of dollar on accommodation.
 However, driving in Australia is much longer and less varied than what you might be used to in New Zealand.
 You need to be up for the drive, as does your vehicle!

 Travel Australia on a Tour

 Taking a tour in Australia is a great option if you have a limited time-frame, want to meet new people, and want someone else to sort out the hassle of organisation.
 Tours operate all over Australia and are even a good safety option when wanting to explore the Outback.
 Bus tours around Australia range from a week to up to 3 weeks with some of the most popular options being 2-week tours alongside the east coast of the country.
-Check out Wild Kiwi for examples that offer multiple tours to suit your budget and time-frame ranging from 6 days to 14 days.
+Check out Wild Kiwi on Tourradar for examples that offer multiple tours to suit your budget and time-frame ranging from 6 days to 14 days.